stripe/stripe-ruby/README.md

 - Easy configuration path for fast setup and use.
 - Helpers for pagination.
-- Tracking of "fresh" values in API resources so that partial updates can be executed.
 - Built-in mechanisms for the serialization of parameters according to the expectations of Stripe's API.